madhulathachavali/Reported-Cases-of-Vaccine-Preventable-Diseases-by-County-and-Year/README.md

 Summary of Disease Trends in Alameda County (2001-2022)

 #### Increasing Diseases:
-1. Hepatitis B, Chronic: Exhibits a steady increase in cases over the years.
+1. Hepatitis B, Chronic: Exhibits a steady increase in cases.
 2. Diphtheria: Shows a noticeable increase in the most recent year.

 #### Decreasing Diseases:
-1. Invasive Meningococcal Disease: Shows a clear declining trend over the years, with some fluctuations.
+1. Invasive Meningococcal Disease: Shows a declining trend, with some fluctuations.
 2. Measles: Noticeable peak around 2014, with a general decrease in recent years.

 #### No Significant Change: